stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 with a slow, sad smile, and always obeyed her multitude of orders and precepts.
 A kind of faint, wistful felicity came over the languid household, amidst which the only dissenting note was supplied by Surama.
-He indeed was miserable, and looked often with sullen and resentful eyes at the sunny serenity in Georgina&rsquo;s face.
+He indeed was miserable, and looked often with sullen and resentful eyes at the sunny serenity in Georgina's face.
 His only joy had been the turmoil of experiment, and he missed the routine of seizing the fated animals, bearing them to the clinic in clutching talons, and watching them with hot brooding gaze and evil chuckles as they gradually fell into the final coma with wide-opened, red-rimmed eyes, and swollen tongue lolling from froth-covered